-One of ACWA’s key policy areas this year has been educational access for children and young people in out-of-home care.
-Last month, we provided an update to our members and stakeholders on the progress of this work and the release of our Snapshot: Educational Engagement of Children and Young People in Out-of-Home Care in NSW.
+One of ACWA’s key policy areas in 2017 has been educational access for children and young people in out-of-home care.
+In October 2017 we released our Snapshot: Educational Engagement of Children and Young People in Out-of-Home Care in NSW.

 Key findings from the data collected from members reveal:

 - One in five school aged children and young people in care are absent from school at any given time.

 - Four per cent of school aged children and young people in care were not enrolled in a school.

 - One in three school aged children and young people in care did not have an Individual Education Plan (IEP).

 - Two per cent of school aged children and young people in care were absent due till health.